Raising Highly Capable Kids Program Increases Positive Values and Social Skills in Children

 Key Points

-• Both chambers of the Georgia General Assembly have drafted bills that will create opportunities for students to take advanced math classes earlier in their academic development.
+• The Georgia General Assembly has passed a bill that will create opportunities for students to take advanced math classes earlier in their academic development.

 • Research shows that students who pass Algebra I by ninth grade are more likely to graduate from high school.
 They’re also more likely to succeed in college, accept meaningful jobs, and become financially stable.

-Legislators in the Georgia General Assembly have drafted a pair of bills that are set to transform the way math is taught in the state.
-If the bills become law, they’ll open doors for students to receive a high-quality math education and ultimately shape the direction of their lives.
+Legislators in the Georgia General Assembly have unanimously passed the Math Matters Act (HB 1030), a bill that will transform the way math is taught in the state.
+It will open doors for students to receive a high-quality math education and ultimately shape the direction of their lives.

-The Senate’s Quality Basic Education Act (SB 171) will require Georgia’s Board of Education to develop an advanced math pathway for children in grades 3-8.
-This compressed and accelerated math track will prepare students to take high school-level math classes like Algebra I in middle school and, if desired, to pursue careers in science, technology, engineering, and math (STEM).
+The changes will prepare students to take high school-level math classes like Algebra I in middle school and, if desired, to pursue careers in science, technology, engineering, and math (STEM).

-The bills are based in part on recommendations from the Georgia Center for Opportunity (GCO), with additional support from ExcelinEd and GeorgiaCAN.
-The opportunities they create will pave the way to fulfilling jobs, economic opportunity, and brighter futures for participating students, and especially for young African Americans, Latinos, and girls, who haven’t traditionally received significant STEM education.
+The legislation is based in part on recommendations from the Georgia Center for Opportunity (GCO), with additional support from ExcelinEd and GeorgiaCAN.
+The opportunities it creates will pave the way to fulfilling jobs, economic opportunity, and brighter futures for participating students, and especially for young African Americans, Latinos, and girls, who haven’t traditionally received significant STEM education.

-“GCO has helped lead the charge in crafting these bills to bring more opportunity to all of Georgia’s students.
+“GCO has helped lead the charge in crafting this bill to bring more opportunity to all of Georgia’s students.
 A strong math education will empower young Georgians to reach their full potential and flourish in their careers and lives.”

 Buzz Brockway